phamhcuongle/PatternAnalysis-2025/recognition/ConvNeXt_ADNI_s4909455/README.md

 ## Goal

-Classify brain MR images from the ADNI dataset into two classes: Alzheimer's Disease (AD) and Normal Control (NC).
+Classify brain MR images from the ADNI dataset<a href="#ADNI">[2]</a>  into two classes: Alzheimer's Disease (AD) and Normal Control (NC).
 The pipeline targets robust generalization through subject-wise splits and carefully chosen augmentations/regularization.

 # Model Architecture